 If you do not see your institution or a particular class — don’t worry!
 The Office of Admissions regularly evaluates new courses, so please feel free to email us your courses.
 We will be happy to evaluate them and add the new equivalencies to our Online Transfer Evaluation System.

-SJC Brooklyn will accept up to 64 credits from a regionally accredited two-year school, and up to 90 credits from a regionally accredited four-year school.
+SJC Brooklyn will accept up to 64 credits from a regionally accredited two-year school and up to 90 credits from a regionally accredited four-year school.
+The total of credits accepted from both a regionally accredited two-year and four-year school combined cannot exceed 90 credits.
 SJC will accept comparable courses in which a grade of C- or higher was earned.
-However, some courses may require a higher grade be achieved in order to satisfy certain major requirements.
-To fulfill the SJC residency requirement, all students must complete a minimum of 30 credits* at St. Joseph’s College to satisfy the College’s residency requirement.
+Grades indicating "Pass" (P) will also considered for courses completed during the Spring or Summer of 2020.
+However, some courses may require a higher grade in order to satisfy certain major requirements.
+All students must complete a minimum of 30 credits* at St. Joseph’s College to satisfy the College’s residency requirement.